afrdmn/hugo-twenty-twenty-forestry/content/blog/the founding vision.md

 categories = ["Opinion"]
 date = 2021-02-01T02:51:53Z
 description = "I have hope that the failed 2008 promise of “Hope & Change” will finally become a reality.
-Maybe not in 2020, but a ground-swell is coming." draft = true image = "/images/3_4-cornell-progressive.png" tags = ["Alexandria Ocasio-Cortez", "Bernie Sanders"] title = "The Founding Vision: A New Era For The Left"
+Maybe not in 2020, but a ground-swell is coming." image = "/images/3_4-cornell-progressive.png" tags = ["Alexandria Ocasio-Cortez", "Bernie Sanders"] title = "Preview"

 +++
-To put it bluntly, when the predecessor of this publication, _Turn Left,_ was founded in 2000, progressive discourse nationally was nothing more than a joke.
 Campus journalists and activists are real people who are products of the society around them.
 No one was willing to take a firm stand without fear of getting ridiculed.
 Regardless, there was no politician or movement to support.
 Bernie Sanders was around, but known to no one.
 What power did this back-bench House member have anyway?
 What could he do to change the national dialogue?
 Put out a press release in the _Burlington Free Press_?

 ![](/images/sanders-2000.jpg)